rupertlssmith/svg-clean/README.md

-# elm-input-spike
+# svg-clean

-Figuring out what input method works best for text editing in Elm.
+Nice setup for working with SVG in Elm.